tobitba/TLA/README.md

 You must install the `clang` package containing the `clang-tidy` and `clang-format` executables and run the `script/ubuntu/setup.sh` script.
 This will activate a pre-commit githook that lints and checks formatting of the to-be commited files.
+You might need to install the `pkg-config` and `libbsd-dev` packages if you don't have them already.

 To trigger an automatic integration on every push or PR (_Pull Request_), you must activate _GitHub Actions_ in the _Settings_ tab.
 Use the following configuration: